Astrosociology.com Banner

 This Links page contains a collection of links to websites, and articles posted on the web, that tend to be only indirectly related to astrosociology.
 As of December 2003, not much material yet exists that is focused specifically on astrosociology.
 However, the resources below are helpful in familiarizing the burgeoning astrosociological community with many of the space-related (i.e., astrosocial) issues being discussed by astronomers and other non-sociologists.
 This is important.
 Two major areas of emphasis for astrosociologists, after all, are to study: (1) how participants in the astrosocial sphere of society carry out their work and (2) the connections and mutual influences between phenomena in the astrosocial sector and the non-astrosocial sector of society.
 The importance of this first area of emphasis is that it provides the astrosociologist with important hints about which priorities and developments are receiving most attention.
 This is invaluable information because once astrosociologists can identify the clear trends that are occurring in spaceflight and the space sciences, they can be studied in terms of their contributions to future changes in a given society as a whole -- the second emphasis of study.
 (The five central themes of astrosociology are discussed in the Inaugural Essay).

 While sociology remains at the core of astrosociology, it must become a multidisciplinary perspective.
 Non-sociologists from the other social sciences possess similar interests from slightly different perspectives that are complementary to sociological principles and concepts.
 Members of the space community should be interested in issues related to space in the context of society for several reasons, including the fact that space exploration occurs in a social environment.
-Through cooperation, we can all construct a better understanding of issues related to space and society and thereby make space exploration more effective in the future for the benefit of all.
+Through cooperation, we can all construct a better understanding of issues related to space and society. and thereby make space exploration more effective in the future for the benefit of all of humanity.

 Three Ways to Improve this Page and Keep It Updated